 A COMB MADE FROM THE WRECKAGE OF AN AMERICAN A3J AIRCRAFT SHOT DOWN IN HANOI

 On April 12th, 1963, young Ngo Van Dung enlisted to join the army to defend the fatherland when he was in grade 7.
-He told us that when he was posted to the 3rd Company, Regiment 600 and continued his schooling to finish grade 10 before he entered the first course of the Central Public Security School (now People's Security Academy).
-He then became a People's Armed Policeman who was tasked to protect embassies and consulates of 12 socialist countries in Hanoi.
+He told us he was posted to the 3rd Company, Regiment 600 and continued his schooling to finish grade 10 before he entered the first course of the Central Public Security School (now the People's Security Academy).
+He then became a People's Armed Policeman who was tasked to protect embassies and consulates of 12 socialist countries in Hanoi

-Between 1964 and 1965, the US expanded a destructive air war to the North to prevent the support of the large socialist rear to the South.
-On August 5th, 1964, by manipulating the “Gulf of Tonkin Incident”, the US launched a war to destroy the North using its air force and navy to crush the fighting will the Vietnamese people.
-At the end of September 1967, the US aircraft began to return to attack Hanoi.
-During the “Rolling Thunder 55” and “Rolling Thunder 56” Operations, the US mobilized hundreds of aircraft to directly hit key targets such as transportation systems, warehouses, industrial facilities, residential clusters, including Long Bien Bridge and Yen Phu Power Plant to cripple socio-economic activities in the capital.
-In that context, the Party Central Committee advocated the establishment of Hanoi Air Defense Command, now Hanoi Air Defense Division.
-On the afternoon of May 19th, 1967, the US aircraft attacked Yen Phu Power Plant to cut off power supplies to Hanoi and some neighboring provinces.
+Between 1964 and 1965, the US expanded a destructive war in the North to prevent the large socialist support forces from moving to the South.
+On August 5th, 1964, by manipulating the “Gulf of Tonkin Incident”, the US imperialists launched a war to destroy the North using its air force and navy to crush the fighting will of the Vietnamese people.
+At the end of September 1967, the US aircraft began to attack Hanoi.
+During the “Rolling Thunder 55” and “Rolling Thunder 56” Operations, the US mobilized hundreds of aircraft to directly hit key targets such as transportation systems, warehouses, industrial facilities, residential clusters, including Long Bien Bridge and the Yen Phu Power Plant in order to cripple socio-economic activities in the Capital.
+In that context, the Party’s Central Committee advocated the establishment of Hanoi Air Defense Command, now Hanoi Air Defense Division.
+On the afternoon of May 19th, 1967, US aircraft attacked Yen Phu Power Plant to cut off power supplies to Hanoi and some neighboring provinces.

-At that time, Dung and his comrades were on duty in Thu Le Park when they received information on the radio that US aircraft were flying into Hanoi.
+At that time, Dung and his comrades were on duty in Thu Le Park when they received information by radio that US aircraft were flying into Hanoi.
 Immediately, they rushed into battle positions.
-“At about 15.00, we saw in the sky that an A3J suddenly attacked the power plant but was hit by the anti - aircraft fire of the anti - aircraft artillery, causing the aircraft to catch fire and break into two parts.
+“At about 15.00, we suddenly saw in the sky an A3J attack the power plant but was hit by the anti-aircraft fire of the anti-aircraft artillery companies, causing the aircraft to catch fire and break into two parts.
 The first part of the aircraft crashed in the area of Tien Bo Printing Factory (Kim Ma Ward, Ba Dinh District), while the tail fell down onto Le Truc Street (Dien Bien Ward, Ba Dinh District).
-The two pilots were captured alive.
-One fell on the roof of the chicken coop of a house in No.71 Thuy Khe Street and the other fell into Lane 124 on the same street.
-After that, the 3rd Company took on the task of moving from Thu Le Park to Hung Vuong Street (Ba Dinh District).
-On the way, as we passed Le Truc Street and saw many fragments of US aircraft lying on the road, we picked up some to make personal items”, said Mr. Dung.
+The two pilots were captured alive - one pilot landed on the roof of the chicken coop of the house in No.71 Thuy Khe Street and the other landed in Lane 124 on the same street.
+After that incident, our 3rd Company took on the task of moving from Thu Le Park to Hung Vuong Street (Ba Dinh District).
+On the way, as we passed Le Truc Street and saw many fragments of wreckage of enemy aircraft lying on the road, we picked up some small pieces of wreckage to make personal items”, said Mr. Dung.
 He and his comrades used hacksaws to make combs, rings and daggers to keep as souvenirs.
-The silver - gray comb, 14.5 cm in length, is in the shape of an American aircraft and engraved with the letters “USA” and the number 2300, representing the sequence number of American aircraft shot down in the North.
-During his years of fighting, the comb was always carried by him and carefully preserved as a soulmate.
+The silver-gray comb, 14.5 cm in length, is in the shape of an American aircraft and engraved with the letters “USA” and the number 2300: representing the sequence number of American aircraft shot down in the North.
+During his years of fighting, the comb was always carried by him and carefully preserved as a prized possession.